How to Quantify Financial Value in Business Cases: A Step-by-Step Guide

 Financial forecasts are estimates of future financial outcomes for companies.
 It predicts what will happen in your company’s future based on things that have occurred in the past.

-Projections explore different scenarios to reveal a wide range of possible business outcomes, whether the assumed circumstances become true if they come to pass or what your company hopes will occur in the future.
+Projections explore different scenarios to show a range of possible business outcomes if assumed circumstances occur or if the business achieves what it hopes will happen in the future.

 In summary, a projection outlines financial outcomes based on what could possibly happen.
 In contrast, a forecast describes financial outcomes based on what we expect will actually occur under current conditions, plans, or intentions.